mythology often brings us tales of several wise men and women, many of

 Sita's father, Janaka, who was the king of Mithila, organized a grand

 and wide to participate in the ceremony.
 He placed a mighty bow inside one

-of the mandaps and announced that he would give away
+of the mandaps and announced that he would give away his daughter in

-then Ravana's turn.
+Ravana's turn.
 The egoistic demon king was confident that he would be able

 to lift it effortlessly.
-He casually sauntered toward it
+He casually sauntered toward it and told everyone

 Sri Rama Breaking the Bow to Win Sita as

 In the meantime, Ravana, who was already bitter about losing the

 competition, was also enraged that she wedded Rama.
 He swore to himself that

 Soorpanakha (literally meaning, "the one with the long nails”), is another